symblai/symbl-python-sdk/symbl/readme.md

     >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][text_payload-docs] for payload
     >
     >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
     >
+    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >
     >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
     >